developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/decoders/index.md

 ------

-**Poor Quality Decode Effort -** Permits selection of enhancement modes for deciding poor quality barcodes.
+**Poor Quality Decode Effort -** Permits selection of enhancement modes for decoding barcodes of poor or degraded quality.
 Available options:

 * **Effort Level 0 -** Decoding performance on regular 1D and 2D barcodes is not affected.